SquareBracketAssociates/Booklet-TestingInPharo/Chapters/Web/Web.md

 ```

-It is also posible change the value of the combo box using the `sendKeys` message as we saw in previous examples.
+It is also possible to change the value of the combo box using the `sendKeys` message as we saw in previous examples.

-Now, with all fields tested, we define a test to the user registration on the page.
+Now, with all fields tested, we define a test for the user registration on the page.
 If you created the `fillInformationToMailingSection` and `fillInformationToUserSection` methods, we will use these methods.
 If you didn't, you need to create these methods.